aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/530_Network/tf-files.md

 ---

 Next 4 route tables are defined, only one of them is shown here.
-Note there arte no routes defined, these get populated later.
+Note there are no routes defined, these get populated later.

 ###  aws_route_table__rtb-*.tf